tgirke/GEN242-2018/pages/mydoc/mydoc_systemPipeChIPseq_06.md

 samples (Zhang et al., 2008).
 The following performs peak calling without input on all samples specified in the corresponding `args` object.
-Note, due to the small size of the sample data, MACS2 needs to be run here with the `–nomodel` setting.
+Note, due to the small size of the sample data, MACS2 needs to be run here with the `nomodel` setting.
 For real data sets, users want to remove this parameter in the corresponding `*.param` file(s).